The Short New Orleans Ghetto Story

-The “Big Easy” or the “Crescent City”, the New Orleans ghetto and urban community cannot be compared to any city in the country, with the city being largely known for the creole culture, Cajun food, and a lifestyle that is rarely seen.
+The “Big Easy” or the “Crescent City”, the New Orleans ghetto and urban community cannot be compared to any other city in the country with the N.O.. being largely known for its creole culture, Cajun food, and a lifestyle that is rarely seen.

-Deep within the urban communities of the once New Orleans ghetto, since gentrification is slowly taken over, there is much history, from places like Storyville, once known as the city’s old red-light district, the Backatown section of the city, the infamous 3rd Ward or to the well famed historic district of Treme, just to name a few.
+Deep within the urban communities of the once New Orleans ghetto, since gentrification is slowly taken over, there is much history, from places like Storyville, once known as the city’s old red-light district, to the Backatown section to the legendary 3rd Ward or to the well famed historic district of Treme, just to name a few.

-Generations later, long after all of the African-American areas became established, the tragedy of Hurricane Katrina widely affected New Orleans, causing a change in most of its communities.
+Generations later, long after all of the African American areas became well established, the tragedy of Hurricane Katrina widely affected New Orleans, causing a change in many of the city’s communities.

 New Orleans Ghetto Story: Downtown

-Originally most of the New Orleans’ neighborhoods, preferably the housing projects, were segregated with some being strictly built for either white families or black families.
+As stated above, originally most of the New Orleans’ neighborhoods, preferably the housing projects, were segregated with them being strictly constructed for either white families or black families.

 Within the housing projects, following the movement of white flight out of the projects many would begin to decline with being plagued with problems, which would eventually lead to the beginning of the demolishing of the New Orleans housing projects by the late 1990s.

 Today, the housing projects are a memory with the new developments of Columbia Parc (St. Bernard of the 7th Ward), Faubourg Lafitte (Lafitte of the 6th Ward), The Estates (Desire of the 9th Ward), Florida (Florida of the 9th Ward), and soon to be Iberville.

 New Orleans Ghetto Story: Uptown

-Maybe New Orleans’ most famous neighborhood, the 3rd Ward was one of the first areas that blacks lived at in the Uptown section of New Orleans, a community that was the former home of Hip Hop artists like Master P, Soulja Slim and Juvenile.
+Maybe New Orleans’ most famous and known neighborhood, the 3rd Ward was one of the first areas that African Americans lived in the Uptown section of New Orleans, a community that was the former home of Hip Hop artists like Master P, Soulja Slim and Juvenile.

 With the rebuilding of many of New Orleans communities, the Magnolia became the new Harmony Oaks community, the Calliope is becoming the Marrero Commons, and the area of the old Melpomeme project is also being redeveloped.

 Outside of the housing projects of Uptown New Orleans’ 3rd Ward, there are neighborhoods like Mid-City, Josephine Street, Parkway, 3NG (Third and Galvez), and other blocks throughout the area of the 3rd Ward.

 New Orleans Ghetto Story: NO East

-New Orleans East was one of the last sections in the city of New Orleans to be built, as white flight from the older neighborhoods of New Orleans led people to move into the newer homes and apartment complexes of the Eastern New Orleans community.
+New Orleans East was one of the last sections within the city limits of New Orleans to be built as white flight from the older neighborhoods of New Orleans’ Uptown and Downtown led people to move into the newer homes and apartment complexes of the Eastern New Orleans community.

-One key factor that helped N.O.
-East to grow was the building of Interstate 10, which helped transportation from the isolated area to the downtown and other business areas of New Orleans.
+One key factor that helped New Orleans East to grow was the building of Interstate 10, which helped transportation from the isolated area of Eastern New Orleans to downtown and other business areas of New Orleans.